AmanurRahman101/enterprise-crm-system/docs/PRD.md

 Tawasol CRM centralizes communication, customer data, and workflows into a single ecosystem.
 By integrating with tools like Gmail, Google Calendar, Telegram, Jira, and LinkedIn, the system ensures a seamless data flow.
 AI-powered automation reduces manual effort, provides predictive insights, and facilitates collaboration across distributed teams.

+## **2\.
+Product Goals & Objectives**

+The primary goals for this product are:

+* **Create a Single Source of Truth:** Consolidate all customer information and interactions (contacts, deals, tickets, calls, chats) into one unified profile.